-In the meantime, Abraham Lincoln, a self-taught lawyer, passed the bar in 1836 and in 1837, he moved to Springfield, where he became a junior partner with John T. Stuart.
+In the meantime, Abraham Lincoln, a self-taught lawyer, passed the bar in 1836, and in 1837, he moved to Springfield, where he became a junior partner with John T. Stuart.
 Like most lawyers of his day, he traveled the circuit to make a living, as most communities were too small to support resident lawyers.
-Lincoln most likely handled civil cases in Logan County, but little is known of Lincoln’s legal work there because the court records were destroyed in an 1857 fire.
+Lincoln most likely handled civil cases in Logan County, but little is known of Lincoln’s legal work because the court records were destroyed in an 1857 fire.
 What is known is that his work in Logan County bolstered a very successful legal career and helped set the stage for later political successes.

 The town’s developers, Robert Latham, Logan County Sheriff, John D. Gillett, a cattleman, and Virgil Hickox, director of the railroad, proudly asked their distinguished attorney, Abraham Lincoln, who also served as the railroad’s attorney, if he would agree to have the town named after him.
 Though Lincoln agreed, he reportedly also cautioned, “You’d better not do that, for I never knew anything named Lincoln that amounted to much.”
-When the town was officially christened on August 27, 1853, it was Lincoln himself who had the honor of doing so with the juice of a watermelon.
+When the town was officially christened on August 27, 1853, Lincoln himself had the honor of doing so with the juice of a watermelon.

 Lincoln University, a private four-year liberal arts college, was founded in early 1865.
 Lincoln University was the first institution named for Abraham Lincoln and the only one during his lifetime.
-In 1929, it became a community college granting two-year degrees and its name changed to Lincoln College.
+In 1929, it became a community college granting two-year degrees, and its name changed to Lincoln College.
 It continues to operate today.

-In 1905, a new three-story domed Logan County Courthouse was built of stone in Lincoln. by that time the 1858 courthouse had fallen into decay could not be saved.
+In 1905, a new three-story domed Logan County Courthouse was built of stone in Lincoln.
+By that time, the 1858 courthouse had fallen into decay could not be saved.

-In August 1929 automobile magnate Henry Ford purchased the old Postville courthouse and its one-block site for $8,000.
+In August 1929, automobile magnate Henry Ford purchased the old Postville courthouse and its one-block site for $8,000.
 Ford planned to dismantle the structure, move the pieces to Michigan, and rebuild it as a Lincoln memorial at his Greenfield Village in Dearborn.
-By the end of September, the old courthouse had been dismantled and every stone was gone.
+By the end of September, the old courthouse had been dismantled, and every stone was gone.
 The Postville Courthouse was rebuilt in time for the grand opening of Greenfield Village on October 29, 1929, and continues to stand today in Dearborn, Michigan.